Estimated reading time: 13 minutes

 Today, I want to discuss Mrs. CBB’s newly confirmed allergy and how it’s affecting our budget.

-Below you will learn how much this allergy is costing us and why we spend the money we do.
+Below, you will learn how much this allergy costs us and why we spend the money we do.

 Skin Prick Allergy Testing

-Years ago, she had a skin allergy test done on the inner left arm, which revealed she had allergies.
+Years ago, she had a skin allergy test done on her inner left arm, which revealed she had allergies.

 - Allergy to cats and dogs